-- a) There is no change in the nature of business of the Company during the financial year 2020-21. - b) There are no significant and material orders passed by the Regulators/ Courts that would impact the going concern status of the Company and its future operations. - c) On occurrence of COVID -19, there was a complete nationwide lock down since 24th March, 2020 and the operation of the Company was jeopardised since then.
-Even though tea is categorized under Essential Commodity, your Company could not operate fully due to non-availability of labour and transportation until 12th April, 2020 when normalcy started resuming. - d) The industrial relation during the year 2020-21 has been cordial.
-The Directors take on record the dedicated services and significant efforts made by the Officers, Staff and Workers towards the progress of the Company. - e) As per Regulation 32(1) of the Listing Regulations, there were no such instances of public issue, rights issue or preferential issue during the year under review.
+- There is no change in the nature of business of the Company during the financial year 2021-22. - There are no significant and material orders passed by the Regulators/ Courts that would impact the going concern status of the Company and its future operations. - There are no material changes or commitments affecting the financial position of the Company which have occurred between the end of the financial year and the date of this Report - The industrial relation during the year 2021-22 has been cordial.
+The Directors take on record the dedicated services and significant efforts made by the Officers, Staff and Workers towards the progress of the Company. - As per Regulation 32(1) of the Listing Regulations, there were no such instances of public issue, rights issue or preferential issue during the year under review.

-f) Transfer to Reserve
+Transfer to Reserve